JoachimColine/easy-led-panel/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is it?

-The Octobridge is a compact hardware solution for wiring up to eight WS2811b LED strips driven by a <a href= "https://www.pjrc.com/store/octo28_adaptor.html">Teensy</a> board.
-It facilitates cable work and makes it easy to handcraft large LED panels such as the ones shown in the <a href="https://www.youtube.com/watch?v=32DB5OOd8oo&ab_channel=JoachimColine">demo</a> video.

 This repository aims to
-- provide [guidelines](#how-to-build-an-led-panel-with-the-octobridge) for assembling and programming a large LED panel,
+- provide [guidelines](#how-to-build-an-led-panel) for assembling and programming a simple LED panel,
-- give public access to the [PCB files](/kicad),
+- give public access to the [PCB files](/kicad) of a component I called the Octobridge,
+- provide a way to simulate LED animations on your computer, allowing easy tests without hardware, (TBD)
-- suggest some program snippets and ideas for complex animations.
+- suggest some program snippets that can be directly uploaded to your LED panel.
+(TBD)

 I had the chance to put this project to practice with my <a href= "https://www.touchouss.lol/">improv team</a>.
 By aligning 8 strips of 150 LEDs and with a little programming, we put on a great show!  :sunglasses: